-We've all heard how great breast milk is for our babies.
+We have all heard how great breast milk is for our babies.
 Breastfeeding has been proven to give the baby a whole slew of benefits.

-So what are the components of breastmilk that make this magic liquid work so well?
+So what are the components of breast milk that make this magic liquid work so well?

 Actually, the content of human milk is not completely known.
 (Hello, is this the 21st century??)